Miscanthus nepalensis - 2 Ltr pot

 Tasks

-Pruning: From the beginning of March to mid-March.
+Pruning: In the period from early March to mid-March.

 Care